FoodStandardsAgency/Governance/README.md

 ### Joining the organisation

-All repositories at the Food Standards Agency must be created under the [FSA organisation](https://github.com/FoodStandardsAgency).
+All repositories at the Food Standards Agency must be created under the [FSA Enterprise Account](https://github.com/enterprises/food-standards-agency).

-If you are a permanent member of FSA staff you can be added by contacting the IT service desk.
+If you are a permanent member of FSA staff you can be added by contacting the [Data Team](mailto:data@food.gov.uk?subject=[GitHub]).

 Contractors and suppliers should be added to the organisation by the delivery or project manager that they report to as part of onboarding.
-The delivery manager should contact the IT service desk on their behalf.
+The delivery manager should contact the [Data Team](mailto:data@food.gov.uk?subject=[GitHub]) on their behalf.

-When contacting the IT service desk you will need to provide the following:
+When contacting the [Data Team](mailto:data@food.gov.uk?subject=[GitHub]) you will need to provide the following:
 - GitHub user name(s)
 - The email address associated with those user(s)
 - The project(s) you’ll be working on
 - The team(s) to add the user to

-The IT Service desk will confirm with the project or team owner before granting access.
+The [Data Team](mailto:data@food.gov.uk?subject=[GitHub]) will confirm with the project or team owner before granting access.

 ### Joining a team
 [Our teams](https://github.com/orgs/foodstandardsagency/teams) must be visible, secret teams are not permitted.